mirthturtle/shimari-extension/README.md

 ## Issues & Contributions

-If you find a bug or would like a new feature, please open an Issue or Pull Request.
+To report a bug or request a new feature, please open an Issue or Pull Request.
 Thanks!